T351 Week 9 - Spring 2015

 Stories have a beginning, middle and end.
 Your conflict must be resolved (happy or sad).
-If you don't have an ending or resolve it in some way you are not presenting a good story.
+If you don't have an ending or resolve it in some way you are not telling a good story.

 An interesting scenario is NOT a story. (a man wakes up in a rowboat, in the middle of a lake.....)
 Once you introduce the prime character and the conflict, you need to resolve it.

 Terrible ideas / things to avoid - The fewer characters the better.
 The less dialog the better.
 Find people who can really act (not your friends).
 There is time to line up talent, but you need to start now.
 FYI Recurring themes that have been explored countless times include pointless violence, students waking up late for a test, or someone experiencing the worst day ever.